 - 67 % for tree-planting and monitoring

-- 25 % for sustainable development / poverty reduction
+- 25 % for sustainable development/poverty reduction

 - 8 % for administration and reporting

 By using Open Forest satellite pictures, supporters will be able to observe their trees via registered polygons.
-Each certificate is marked with polygons for your trees.

-Annual audit report will be available for supporters
+An annual audit report will be available for supporters

 62% of the population in the communities are below UN´s poverty index.
 Our aim is to increase earnings with over 100% during the next 5 years by focusing on livelihoods and generating income as part of the mangrove restoration in adaptation to climate change.